-A conceptual fuel cell electric vehicle envisaged by Toyota and the Japan Aerospce Exploration Agency (JAXA) designed for two passengers (four at a pinch) and good for up to 10,000km of lunar exploration.
+A conceptual fuel cell electric vehicle envisaged by Toyota and the Japan Aerospce Exploration Agency (JAXA) designed for two passengers (four at a pinch) that’s good for up to 10,000 dusty kilometres of lunar exploration.

 Of this short film he made with The North Face, Fearghal O’Nuallain writes:

 Once upon a time I cycled around the world – with Simon Evans the guy who reinvented the kiddies’ bike who you featured here recently – now I teach Geography in an Inner London Comp called St Paul’s Academy.
 (RTE made a film about it)

 Sea Orbiter is a 200 foot (60m) tall aquatic exploration platform designed by French architect Jacques Rougerie on which construction begins this Spring.
 Capable of accommodating a team of up to 22 researchers, who will live and work underwater 24 hours a day, half the eight-story structure (which will cost €35 million to construct) is submerged with a variety of labs and living quarters for crew.

 The underside features dive pits, pressurized living quarters and underwater garages.
 Regular divers will descend to 50 meters below the surface, while “saturation divers” living in pressurised chambers will be able to reach 100 meters.
 Below this depth, Sea Orbiter will deploy exploration vehicles down to 1,000 meters and an advanced diving drone that can descend to 6,000 meters.

 All the known prospects and discoveries in Irish territory, with tables listing the relevant exploration companies’ own estimates for how much oil and gas these licensed areas contain.